AndreaYoss/TimeSeries_ForecastSoybeanPrices/README.md

 ## Executive Summary

-Using historical daily soybean price data from from January 1, 1990 through December 31, 2019, as well as daily weather data over the same time period, I built a variety of unsupervised learning models to predict prices of soybeans.
+Using historical daily soybean price data from from January 1, 1990 through December 31, 2019, as well as daily weather data over the same time period, I built a variety models to predict prices of soybeans.

 To accomplish this, I started off conducting univariate time series analysis on just the daily average price of soybeans.
 During EDA, I identified the presence of certain components that I needed to account for in my model: the existance of a long-term trend, seasonality and residual components of the price data.